carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 in a channel.
 A special channel factory method `fromPath` is used when wanting to pass files.

 The `fromPath` factory method creates a **queue channel** emitting one or more files matching a file path.
-This file path (written as a quoted string) can be the location of a single file or a "glob pattern" that matches multiple files or directories.
+The file path (written as a quoted string) can be the location of a single file or a "glob pattern" that matches multiple files or directories.
+The file path can be a relative path ( path to the file from the current directory), or an absolute path ( path to the file from the system root directory - starts with `/`).

 The script below creates a queue channel with a single file as its content.